Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 #### Frontend

-node_modules/ is a directory which houses all of the JavaScript packages you'll need.
+__node_modules/__ is a directory which houses all of the JavaScript packages you'll need.
 You should never have do anything with that directory (other than deleting it if you're getting weird issues, but that should be __*RARE*__), since everything having to do with this directory will be handled for you.
 This will appear after you've run `npm install` later on, which is a program to download and handle external dependencies and packages to be used in your code.
 This directory is also usually not included in a Git repository.

-public/ is a directory to store unique files and images like manifest files, HTML files, or special image files.
+__public/__ is a directory to store unique files and images like manifest files, HTML files, or special image files.
 They're put here for easy reference and access.

-src/ is the directory with your actual project files.
+__src/__ is the directory with your actual project files.
 All of your React components, views, tests, and code will be inside here.

-package.json is a file containing dependency/package information, scripts to be run using npm, and other data about your project.
+__package.json__ is a file containing dependency/package information, scripts to be run using npm, and other data about your project.

-package-lock.json holds information on requested dependencies, which dependencies are required for the requested dependencies, and special information that should rarely change.
-You should never have to do anything with this file, and it should **_definitely_** be included in a Git repository.
+__package-lock.json__ holds information on requested dependencies, which dependencies are required for the requested dependencies, and special information that should rarely change.
+It's generated from the package.json file, and any changes you make there will eventually be reflected in package-lock.
+You should never have to change anything with this file, and it should **_definitely_** be included in a Git repository.

-tsconfig.json holds information about your Typescript configuration.
+__tsconfig.json__ holds information about your Typescript configuration.

 #### Backend

-pom.xml is a file with project build instructions, dependencies, and other project information.
+__pom.xml__ is a file with project build instructions, dependencies, and other project information.

-api/ is a directory handling routing information and data transfer objects (DTOs).
+__api/__ is a directory handling routing information and data transfer objects (DTOs).

-persist/ is a directory for handling and saving data.
+__persist/__ is a directory for handling and saving data.

-service/ is the entry point for your project, so you'll start it up from there.
+__service/__ holds the main method for your project, so you'll start it up from there.
 It handles connecting everything together and basically 'running' your project.

 ### What will each week look like?